25prabhu10/notes/docs/Languages/Python/Python.md

   - A small Python module for determining appropriate platform-specific dirs, e.g. a "user data dir"

 - [asn1crypto](https://github.com/wbond/asn1crypto):
-  - A fast, pure Python library for parsing and serializing ASN.1 structures.
+  - A fast, pure Python library for parsing and serializing ASN.1 structures

 - [astroid](https://github.com/PyCQA/astroid):
   - A common base representation of python source code for pylint and other projects